jomaca92/color-swatches/README.md

 Given a user input for Lightness (L) and Saturation (S), this application will return all unqiue hue names from the color api (https://www.thecolorapi.com/).

+## Running Locally

+1. Clone the repository
+2. Run `npm install` to install the dependencies
+3. Run `npm run dev` to start the development server

 ## Project Summary

 The core design decisions for this project centered around user experience and efficient API querying.
 For the user interface, I implemented a combination of sliders and number inputs, allowing for both intuitive control and precise value entry.
 During testing, I found myself wanting to explore random values, which inspired the addition of randomization buttons for each input.
 To optimize API interactions, I implemented debouncing between user input and API calls, preventing excessive requests during slider adjustments or value entry.
 The debounce delay is set at 200ms to make it nearly imperceivable.
 I added a loading indicator to the UI to give the user feedback while the application is loading colors.
 I leveraged Radix UI for the input components to make the UI more consistent and to leverage their accessibility features.
 Finally, I used the contrast color returned from the API to ensure the text color is always readable on the background color of each swatch.